 - C. In Landscape Summary, click the drop-down menu next to Select Landscapes.
-If the newly created land-scape doesn't appear in the drop down, use the Refresh button after giving the landscape a short time to process.
-The landscape appears with a green check next to it (which indicates it has downloaded completely to your IFTDSS account).
-If you wanted to create a report just for an Area of Interest, you'd use the Area of Interest drop-down menu to select a shape or shapefile.
-For this example, leave Area of Interest blank in order to produce a report for the entire landscape. - D. Click Request a Report. - E. Confirm your selection by clicking Create Report in the box that appears.
-The report begins processing and may take a few moments.
+If the newly created landscape doesn't appear in the drop-down, use the Refresh button after giving the landscape a short time to process.
+The landscape appears with a green check next to it (which indicates it has downloaded completely to your IFTDSS account). - D. Click Create Report. - E. If you wanted to create a report just for an Area of Interest, you'd use the Area of Interest drop-down menu to select a shape or shapefile.
+For this example, leave Area of Interest blank in order to produce a report for the entire landscape.
+Click Create Report in the bottom right of the box.
+The report begins processing and may take a few minutes.